alphagov/locate-api/README.md

     * all: Returns an unfiltered view of the address database.

-The data to enable this is derived from classification codes that each record has, these can be found in the documentation section of the importer project. https://github.com/alphagov/location-data-importer
+The data to enable this is derived from classification codes that each record has, these can be found in the documentation section of the importer project. https://github.com/alphagov/location-data-importer/blob/master/docs/address-base/addressbase-products-classification-codes.pdf

-    * residential: codes beginning
+    * residential: are all addresses with codes beginning
         - R (generic residential)
         - RH (multiple occupancy)
         - RD (residential dwelling)